adamszymanowski/linux_plus_XK0-004/CBT_Nuggets_Linux+.md

   UEFI is a replacement for BIOS.

-## 02. Difference between GRUB, and GRUB2
+## 002. Difference between GRUB, and GRUB2
 Grand Unified Bootloader

 - GRUB
   - legacy
-  - in `/boot/grub` directory there are
+  - in `/boot/grub/` directory there are files:
     - `menu.lst`
     - `grub.conf`
   - difficult to modify